-- Prominently, short-dated bonds represent a great starting point by yielding above fair value, rendering them a compelling investment choice.
-This applies across sovereign and corporates, with more companies borrowing for shorter periods. - As a safety net against potential market uncertainties, longer-dated government bonds are expected to offer an effective hedge in most macroeconomic scenarios. - Dividend stocks maintain their position as a feasible option for investors, though their appeal is somewhat muted due to the relative attraction of bond yields. - Emerging market bonds appeal to us as a non-core opportunity.
+- As a safety net against potential market uncertainties, longer-dated government bonds are expected to offer an effective hedge in most macroeconomic scenarios. - Dividend stocks maintain their position as a feasible option for investors, though their appeal is somewhat muted due to the relative attraction of bond yields. - Emerging market bonds appeal to us as a non-core opportunity.
 Our enthusiasm towards these bonds remains, although has been modestly tempered by the marked shift in other opportunities.
 Specifically, the allure of developed-markets bonds has prompted us to moderate our favourable outlook of emerging-markets bonds. - Cash is now a tool to be considered, although we don't expect it to play much of a role for long-term investors, given the likelihood of bond and equity outperformance.

-The shape of the yield curve is an important consideration here.
-Despite the "higher for longer" narrative, we still see an inverted yield curve, where we can capture higher yields for bonds that mature in the short term, while those that mature in 10+ years time continue to be less attractive.
+The shape of yield curves around the world are an important consideration here.
+Despite the "higher for longer" narrative, we still see an inverted yield curve in the USA, meaning higher yields for bonds that mature in the short term are available, while those that mature in 10+ years time continue to be less attractive.